DeanPhillipsOKC/soc-to-video/README.md

 ## Workflow

 1. Paste your raw thoughts into the text area
+2. **Choose output type**: Images (fast, cheap) or Videos (high-quality, slower, more expensive)
-2. (Optional) Add character descriptions in the expandable section
+3. (Optional) Add character descriptions in the expandable section
-3. Enter your API keys in the sidebar
+4. Enter your API keys in the sidebar
-4. Click "Generate Narrative" - review the poetic version (editable)
+5. Click "Generate Narrative" - review the poetic version (editable)
-5. Click "Break Into Scenes" - see the scene breakdown
+6. Click "Break Into Scenes" - see the scene breakdown
-6. Click "Generate All Assets" - creates images + one continuous audio file
+7. Click "Generate All Assets" - creates media + one continuous audio file
+   - **Videos**: Duration is estimated from word count.
+Longer scenes require multiple API calls (extensions) and may take several minutes each.
+A full video project could take hours.
+   - **Images**: Fast generation, typically seconds per image.
-7. (Optional) Regenerate individual images with custom prompts if you don't like them
+8. (Optional) Regenerate individual media with custom prompts if you don't like them
-8. Output folder appears in `/mnt/user-data/outputs/video_TIMESTAMP/`
+9. Output folder appears in `/mnt/user-data/outputs/video_TIMESTAMP/`
-9. Import into CapCut and sync the continuous audio with your image timeline
+10. Import into CapCut and sync the continuous audio with your media timeline

 ### Character Information (Optional)